ahmadshaheer/signoz-design-system-2/README.md

    git push origin feature/new-package-name
    ```

-7. Create a new PR (the changeset bot will notify if the Changeset was detected or not)
+7. Create a new PR
-8. After the PR gets merged, the pipeline is going to update the bumped versions in package.json of the changed packages and also create a new PR (Version Packages)
-9. after this newly created PR gets merged, the selected packages (that were specified in step 5) will be released/updated to npmjs.com
+8. After the PR gets merged, the selected packages (that were specified in step 5) will be released/updated to npmjs.com